 Rent a car in Sri Lanka

-We saw great deals from local companies, but decided to go with recognised brand, to make sure we won’t have problems.
-We rented the car in Colombo from one Hertz affiliate and everything worked smoothly.
+We saw great deals from local companies, but decided to go with recognized brand, to make sure we won’t have problems.
+We rented the car in Colombo from one Hertz affiliate and everything worked smoothly; more information here about car rental options in Sri Lanka.
 The fee was around 22 $/day, with a child car seat included.
 We also left 350$ deposit, in cash, which was fully refunded when we returned the car.
 No hidden fees, no problems, quickly and efficiently.